maplac/HCCore/README.md

-# HCCore
+# HomeControl Rpi3
-Core part of Home Control project for Rpi3
+Core and web interface of Home Control project for Rpi3.
+Remote devices has their own repo.